Introducing James Scott

 It started with the way the aeroplanes flew and how big they were (to a 7-year-old!) to believing ‘I can and want to do that!’
-Now, what attracts me to becoming a pilot is the general lifestyle.
+Now, what attracts me to pilot jobs is the general lifestyle.
 I'm not an ‘Avgeek’ or someone who’s overly interested in aircraft, but I love the concept of having an office at 30,000ft travelling to various destinations around the world, meeting and working with a new team on a regular basis.

 My Journey to an aviation career